 Retiring close to a body of water isn’t entirely impossible in landlocked Nevada.
 Carson City offers a piece of Lake Tahoe on its left border, which you can reach by driving through Tahoe National Forest.
 Besides the natural wonder of the region, you’ll have access to a number of casinos and other attractions like the Nevada State Railroad Museum.

 Carson City does have the second lowest percentage of seniors in the population, but puts up decent numbers for retirement communities and even better numbers for recreation centers.
-It has ample access to medical care, with 2.02 medical centers per 1,000 residents.
+It has ample access to medical care, with 2.02 medical centers for every 1,000 residents.

 7. Incline Village

 Nestled along Lake Tahoe’s Crystal Bay is Incline Village, named for the Great Incline Tramway built in 1878.
-Incline Village residents will have access to 1.60 recreation centers per 1,000 people (the second-highest concentration on our list), and can spend their golden years taking in the town’s lake views and visiting the Diamond Peak Ski Resort.
+Incline Village residents will have access to 1.60 recreation centers for every 1,000 people (the second-highest concentration on our list), and can spend their golden years taking in the town’s lake views and visiting the Diamond Peak Ski Resort.
 Note that there are virtually zero retirement communities in this city.
-There is decent access to medical centers, though, with 1.49 centers available per 1,000 people.
+There is decent access to medical centers, though, with 1.49 centers available for every 1,000 people.

 8. Silver Springs

 Right up against the Lahontan Reservoir’s western side, Silver Springs might look like a strange place to retire if you simply look at the numbers.
-There are virtually zero medical centers and retirement communities in the city, with each category posting zero locations per 1,000 residents.
+There are virtually zero medical centers and retirement communities in the city, with each category posting zero locations for every 1,000 residents.
 Still, seniors make up over a quarter of the general population at 26.1%.
-You’ll find fewer than one recreation centers per 1,000 residents in Silver Springs.
+You’ll find fewer than one recreation centers for every 1,000 residents in Silver Springs.
 For more outdoor time, you can easily take advantage of Lahontan Reservoir, Lahontan State Recreation Area and historic Fort Churchill State Historic Park.